Skip to main content

 • Containerization Guidance: Provides best practices and guidance for containerizing web applications

-• ECS Deployment: Deploy containerized applications to AWS ECS using Fargate
+• ECS Express Mode Deployment: Deploy containerized applications using ECS Express Mode with automatic infrastructure provisioning

-• Load Balancer Integration: Automatically configure Application Load Balancers (ALBs) for web traffic
+• Load Balancer Integration: Automatically configure Application Load Balancers (ALBs) with HTTPS support

-• Infrastructure as Code: Generate and apply CloudFormation templates for ECS infrastructure
+• Infrastructure as Code: Generate and apply CloudFormation templates for ECR and ECS infrastructure

 • URL Management: Return public ALB URLs for immediate access to deployed applications